luispardosuarez/my-fist-java-class/Readme.md

 # Person Information System - First Java Exercise 🌟

-Welcome to the Person Information System, your first stop in the Fullstack Bootcamp's Java journey! 🎉 This simple Java application models essential details about individuals, from names and IDs to birthplaces and genders.
+Welcome to the Person Information System, my first stop in the Fullstack Bootcamp's Java journey! 🎉 This simple Java application models essential details about individuals, from names and IDs to birthplaces and genders.

 ## Technologies Used